On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: PPLS models

-Under the constraints (a)-(i), \cite{elBouhaddani17} establish the identifiability of their model (up to sign for the columns of parameters $W$ and $C$).
-In particular, observe that ${\rm Cov}(x,y) = W \Sigma_t B C^{\top}$, and recall that $W$ and $C$ are semi-orthogonal matrices, and that $\Sigma_t B$ is diagonal with strictly decreasingly ordered diagonal elements.
-Then, the first $r$ non-null singular values of ${\rm Cov}(x,y)$ are all distinct, and are given by the diagonal of $\Sigma_t B$.
-As a result, and as established by \cite{elBouhaddani17}, the columns of $W$ and $C$ are uniquely defined (up to sign) as the first $r$ left and right singular vectors of ${\rm Cov}(x,y)$, respectively.
+Under the constraints \textbf{(a)}-\textbf{(j)}, \cite{elBouhaddani17} establish the identifiability of their model (up to sign for the columns of parameters $W$ and $C$).
+In particular, the identifiability of parameters $W$ and $C$ is given by the following Proposition. \begin{Proposition} Under the PPLS model given in Equation \eqref{Eq:initial_PPLS_model} along with the constraints $\rm{\textbf{(a)}-\textbf{(j)}}$, the columns of $W$ and $C$ are the uniquely defined (up to sign) left and right singular vectors corresponding to the $r$ largest singular values of ${\rm Cov}(x,y)$, respectively. \end{Proposition} This result has already been established by \cite{elBouhaddani17} in their Lemma 1, so we here only recall the sketch of the proof.
+Under the PPLS model, we have ${\rm Cov}(x,y) = W \Sigma_t B C^{\top}$, where $W$ and $C$ are semi-orthogonal matrices, and $\Sigma_t B$ is diagonal with strictly positive decreasingly ordered diagonal elements.
+It follows that the first $r$ non-null singular values of ${\rm Cov}(x,y)$ are all distinct, and are the diagonal elements of $\Sigma_t B$.
+As a result, the columns of $W$ and $C$ are uniquely defined (up to sign) as the first $r$ left and right singular vectors of ${\rm Cov}(x,y)$, respectively.

 Although they do not mention it, their model can therefore be regarded as a probabilistic formulation of PLS-SVD.
-In particular, this means that the two sets of components ${\mathcall x} = x W$ and ${\mathcall y} = y C$ coincide with the two sets of components with maximal covariance, targeted by the PLS-SVD.
+In particular, this means that the two sets of components ${\cal x} = x W$ and ${\cal y} = y C$ coincide with the two sets of components with maximal covariance, targeted by the PLS-SVD.

-However, we establish in Section \ref{Sec:Limitations} that the two sets of weights $W$ and $C$, which are the theoretical solutions of the PPLS model, are also necessarily the theoretical solutions of two PPCA models for $x$ and $y$, respectively.
-In other words, we will see that the PPLS model defines a set of very particular distributions for $(x,y)$ under which the two sets of components with maximal covariance, ${\mathcall x} = x W$ and ${\mathcall y} = y C$, are also necessarily of respective maximal variances.
+However, we establish in Section \ref{Sec:Limitations} that the two sets of weights $W$ and $C$, which are the theoretical solutions of the PPLS model, are also necessarily theoretical solutions of two PPCA models for $x$ and $y$, respectively.
+In other words, the PPLS model defines a set of very particular distributions for $(x,y)$ under which the two sets of components with maximal covariance, ${\cal x} = x W$ and ${\cal y} = y C$, are also necessarily of respective maximal variances.